ghiscoding/Angular-Slickgrid/README.md

 ### ngx-translate Compatibility

-Make sure to have @ngx-translate/core as DEV dependency in your Angular project by following version compatibility in case you are facing any issue with ngx-translate library while building Angular Project
+Make sure to have @ngx-translate/core as `devDependencies` in your Angular project by following version compatibility in case you are facing any issue with ngx-translate library while building Angular Project

 | Angular Version | @ngx-translate/core |
 |-----------------|---------------------|